MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-file-attachment.md

 ## Customer experience of attaching a file

 When the file attachment capability is enabled for customers, the attachment icon is displayed in the chat widget.
 A customer can then use the **Attach** icon to send files.
-Drag-and-drop is not supported.
+The drag-and-drop operation is not supported.

 > [!div class=mx-imgBorder]
 > ![File attachment icon](../media/file-attach-icon.png "File attachment icon")